Shimmen/Traceratops/README.md

 Traceratops
 ===========

-A silly name for a ray tracer of course!
+A silly name for a path tracer, of course!

 More to come.